ruxade/img-cms-app/README.md

 ### Offline Support
 - **Offline Access:** The application caches image metadata using IndexedDB, ensuring your library remains accessible even when offline.

+## Further Improvements and Future Features

+### Image Differentiation and Display
+- **Image Type Column:**
+  Add a new column to the `images` table to distinguish between 360° panoramic images and standard images.
+- **Conditional Rendering:**
+  - For images marked as 360° panoramas, project them onto the 3D sphere in the viewer.
+  - For non-panorama images, display them as standard images within the gallery.

+### Gallery Organization
+- **Separate Tabs for 360 and standard images:**
+  Separate 360° panoramas from regular images for easier navigation.

+### Mobile Experience Enhancements
+- **Gyroscopic Controls:**
+  Enable device orientation (gyroscopic) controls on mobile devices using Three.js’s `DeviceOrientationControls` for a more immersive 360° viewing experience.